What To Know

 YouTube TV has a strict no-refund policy.
 So, should you decide to cancel your monthly subscription, you will still be able to watch YouTube TV programs until your billing period expires.

-Therefore, we recommend purchasing a monthly plan to see if you like what YouTube TV has to offer before investing in an annual plan as you won’t be able to get your money back should you decide it’s not for you.
+Therefore, I recommend purchasing a monthly plan to see if you like what YouTube TV has to offer before investing in an annual plan, as you won’t be able to get your money back should you decide it’s not for you.

 That said, you’re free to pause your plan whenever you’d like.
 This will allow you to take advantage of YouTube TV’s benefits without losing money by canceling your membership altogether.